Originally published on March 14, 2017. Featured on April 15, 2021, in our Throwback Thursday series.

-We have learned from being on the other side of the fence that an ongoing dialog, an ethnographic approach (on-the-ground research, participant observation, holistic approach), and formative input-based partnership with our client makes for a more fruitful process for everyone.
+We have learned from being on the other side of the fence that an ongoing dialog, an ethnographic approach (on-the-ground research, participant observation, holistic approach), and a formative input-based partnership with our client make for a more fruitful process for everyone.

 Except where noted, all content on this website is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.